- Victim Assistance

-As a condition of the receipt of federal grant funding through the Office of Justice Assistance (OJA), grantees must comply with civil rights laws and regulations that prohibit discrimination.
-The following sections provide information and links to websites that will be helpful to OJA grantees in complying with these civil rights requirements.
-In addition, they provide information on certifications grantees must complete as a condition of receiving federal grant funding through OJA.
+As a condition of the receipt of federal grant funding through the Department of Justice (DOJ), grantees must comply with civil rights laws and regulations that prohibit discrimination.
+The following sections provide information and links to websites that will be helpful to DOJ grantees in complying with these civil rights requirements.
+In addition, they provide information on certifications grantees must complete as a condition of receiving federal grant funding through DOJ.

 The federal Office for Civil Rights (OCR), Office of Justice Programs (OJP) website includes information that will assist grantees in complying with civil rights laws and regulations.
 The site includes information regarding Equal Employment Opportunity Plans, the prohibition against national origin discrimination affecting persons with limited English proficiency, and other civil rights law and regulations: http://www.ojp.usdoj.gov/about/offices/ocr.htm

-The OCR site provides links to specific civil rights laws and regulations that are applicable to OJA grantees that receive federal OJP funding, including but not limited to Byrne JAG Formula Grant, Title II Formula Grants (Juvenile Justice) Juvenile Accountability Block Grants (JABG), Title V (Juvenile Justice), Project Safe Neighborhoods (PSN), Residential Substance Abuse Treatment (RSAT), Violence Against Women Act (VAWA), and National Criminal History Improvement Program (NCHIP).
-The following laws and regulations, which may be found at http://www.ojp.usdoj.gov/about/ocr/statutes.htm, apply to OJA grantees that receive US Department of Justice OJP funding:
+The OCR site provides links to specific civil rights laws and regulations that are applicable to DOJ grantees that receive federal OJP funding, including but not limited to Byrne JAG Formula Grant, Title II Formula Grants (Juvenile Justice) Juvenile Accountability Block Grants (JABG), Title V (Juvenile Justice), Project Safe Neighborhoods (PSN), Residential Substance Abuse Treatment (RSAT), Violence Against Women Act (VAWA), Victims of Crime Act (VOCA), and National Criminal History Improvement Program (NCHIP).
+The following laws and regulations, which may be found at http://www.ojp.usdoj.gov/about/ocr/statutes.htm, apply to DOJ grantees that receive US Department of Justice OJP funding: